-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Topeka is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Topeka is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Topeka is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Topeka who work in office and administrative support (16.12%), sales jobs (8.53%), and management occupations (7.69%).

 Also of interest is that Topeka has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Topeka is somewhat higher than in the average US city of 21.84%: 27.41% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Topeka who are college-educated is somewhat higher than the average US community of 21.84%: 27.41% of adults in Topeka have at least a bachelor's degree.

 The per capita income in Topeka in 2010 was $24,228, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
 This equates to an annual income of $96,912 for a family of four.
 However, Topeka contains both very wealthy and poor people as well.